EllDy96/Synesthetic/README.md

 2. A one-channel track containing the most harmonic content of the musical piece (e.g. chords)
 3. A two-channel mixdown of the first two audio tracks.

-Based on the rhythmic and harmonic track, a dynamic visual representation is generated.
+Based on the rhythmic track, a dynamic visual representation is generated.
 The third track is played back during the visualization.

 ## Detailed project description